Battle of Oriamendi

-The Battle of Oriamendi (Basque: Oriamendiko Gudua) was a battle fought on 16 March 1837 during the First Carlist War.
+The Battle of Oriamendi (Basque: Oriamendiko Gudua) was fought on 16 March 1837 during the First Carlist War.
 The battle was an overwhelming victory for the Carlists.

 Prelude

 The battle was part of a campaign in spring 1837 when the liberal Army tried to chase the Carlists from the Basque Country.

 General Pedro Sarsfield, marching from Pamplona, was supposed to threaten the Lecumferri pass, while General Espartero was to advance from Bilbao with the purpose of distracting the Carlists.
 It was planned that the British-Spanish force, starting at San Sebastián, led by George de Lacy Evans would attack the Carlist-held Hernani.
 This concentric attack was planned by General Sarsfiel with the goal of annihilating Carlist forces.

 On 15 March the British Auxiliary Legion conquered a fortification known as Oriamendi on a strategic hill near San Sebastián.
 The hill was defended by Carlist Guipuzcoans.

 Battle

 The next day the Carlists under Sebastian de Borbón counterattacked and routed the liberal forces supported by the British Legion, both of which suffered heavy losses.
 Due to the battle, the British-liberal army retreated to their trenches outside San Sebastian.
 This force had suffered between 1,000 and 1,500 casualties and covering fire from the Royal Navy prevented the withdrawal from becoming a disaster.
 The success of the Carlist troops laid in a defence-in-depth and their infantry's high mobility.